 - Articles, books, chapters, or other monographic material when the final manuscript has been accepted by the publisher.

 - Uncompleted manuscripts or works not accepted for publication will be considered only as supplemental evidence in the promotion decision.

 In general, works that undergo considerable scrutiny before publication (e.g., by referees, editorial boards, anthology editors, etc.), will be deemed of highest value.
 Consideration will be given to the significance and reputation within its field of a journal or publisher.

 Specifically, publications and creative works, in print or digital form, are evaluated in the following manner:

-- Books, monographs, critical editions, refereed articles, chapters in books, and other publications based on original research shall be accorded special importance as evidence of scholarly achievement.
+- Books, monographs, critical editions, refereed articles, chapters in books, and other publications (print or digital) based on original research shall be accorded special importance as evidence of scholarly achievement.